Chris Temple & Zach Ingrasci

 What People are saying

 Chris and Zach are pushing the boundaries of how we tell stories and maximize social impact in the 21st century.
-At just 30, they bring passion matched with professionalism and a humble respect for the people they’re seeking to help.
+At such a young age, they bring passion matched with professionalism and a humble respect for the people they’re seeking to help.
 They make an excellent addition to any panel or keynote.

 [Chris and Zach] don’t just make documentaries.
 They make themselves part of the story.